davidolorundare/tempus_de_challenge/README.md

 ---
 ### Working Notes

 - Where to store the data at rest: locally as files or using a database ?
+What are the tradeoffs ?

 - For the bonus challenge, on experimenting with the News API it was discovered that using all four keywords in the same api-request returned 0 hits.
 Hence, four separate api-request calls will be made; for each individual keyword.